 Operates two museum: The Kellogg-Eddy House and The Kelsey House.

-An interactive, hands-on, educational place for children to try on new roles, let their imaginations soar and feel safe while exploring the world around them.
+Niantic Children’s Museum (formerly Children’s Museum of Southeastern Connecticut) is an interactive, hands-on, educational place for children to try on new roles, let their imaginations soar, and feel safe while exploring the world around them.
 5,000 square feet and all on one floor, the Museum is accessible to everyone.
 We engage, encourage, and challenge children from 9 months to 9 years in the arts, sciences, health, and world cultures.

 Beckley Furnace Industrial MonumentNorth Canaan